jetoile/hadoop-unit/README.md

  - SOLRCLOUD [zh:127.0.0.1:22010, port:8983, collection:collection1]

 ```

+The available components are:
+* HDFS
+* ZOOKEEPER
+* HIVEMETA
+* HIVESERVER2
+* SOLR
+* SOLRCLOUD
+* OOZIE
+* KAFKA
+* HBASE
+* MONGODB
+* CASSANDRA
+* ELASTICSEARCH

+However, for compatibility reason, SolR/SolRCloud and Elasticsearch can not be run into the same JVM.
+For this purpose, there are 2 standalone packages which are generated (one which is compliant with solr and one which is compliant with elasticsearch).

 ##Integration testing (will start each component present into classpath)
 With maven, add dependencies of components which are needed